 Connect with New People

 Finally, ballroom dance classes are a great way to shake up your routine and meet new people!
 By switching partners, you’ll keep your brain engaged as you learn and adapt to your new partner’s dance style.
-Fred Astaire Dance Studio is a great place to meet new people and exercise both your body and mind while having fun.
+Fred Astaire Dance Studios is a great place to meet new people and exercise both your body and mind while having fun.

 How to Get Involved

-Alzheimer’s disease is a devastating illness, and Fred Astaire Dance Studio is committed to promoting awareness and education.
+Alzheimer’s disease is a devastating illness, and Fred Astaire Dance Studios is committed to promoting awareness and education.
 If you want to join us in promoting purple, there are plenty of ways to get involved.
 First, wear purple and spread awareness.
 Talk with friends, family and co-workers about dementia and Alzheimer’s.
 You can even change your social media profiles and banners to purple to promote awareness online as well.
 Alz.org/co has great resources if you want to learn more.

 If you or a loved one are experiencing memory loss, trouble planning, difficulty problem solving, or new speech problems, it could be an early indicator of Alzheimer’s.
 If you recognize these symptoms, it’s a good idea to talk with your doctor to determine the best next steps for you or your family member.